Caryophyllaceae: Pink Family — Stickwort & Sand-spurrey

 Notes:

 A common, low-growing plant, often forming mats.
 It has pink to lavender flowers, with green to purplish sepals.
 Leaves are barely fleshy, 2–4 per cluster.
 There are 2–10 stamens and, like other Spergularia, it has a 3-lobed stigma.
-Photos #3-4 by CJH.
+Photos #1, 3 and 4 by CJH.

 Sand-spurrey, Red